 The answer, of course, is in the book.

-Purchase 45 Days: Walking the Bibbulmun Track from any one of a number of online book shops (several listed below).
-On the Central Coast of NSW you can find it at Gosford Regional Gallery and Kariong Post Office.
+Purchase 45 Days: Walking the Bibbulmun Track from any one of a number of online book shops (Fishpond, Book Depository, Booktopia, AdLibris to name but a few).
+On the Central Coast of NSW, copies are also available at Gosford Regional Gallery and Kariong Post Office.
 If you have questions about the book, you are welcome to contact me.

 “. . . this is a most enjoyable read especially if you are adventurous and like learning about another country.
 The book is about the daily trek thru the Bibbulmun Track in southwest Australia.
 You feel like you are travelling with Diane and her son – I felt relief each day when they found their shelter for the night – and admired their perseverance thru all the challenges on the trek.
 The book took me away from city life and right into wild and raw nature.
 I learned so much about the habitat of Australia and it made me wonder how it would feel to be so engulfed by just nature.
 The trek made me think about what I could do to challenge myself.
 The pictures and maps included in the book were wonderful and added to the narrative.”
 MMP, USA